Low Back Pain

 • Passive hip range of motion

-Lying prone
+Lying prone5,7,8

-• Femoral nerve stretch (may reproduce anterior thigh symptoms in patients with leg pain)
+• Femoral nerve stretch: May reproduce anterior thigh symptoms in patients with leg pain

-• Saddle sensation testing can be assessed in the midline between the upper buttocks (performed only when serious pathology indicates possible cauda equina syndrome)
+• Saddle sensation testing can be assessed in the midline between the upper buttocks: Performed only when serious pathology indicates possible cauda equina syndrome

-• Prone passive back extension (patient uses arms to elevate upper body)
+• Prone passive back extension: Patient uses arms to elevate upper body

-Initial Management New
+Initial Management

 • Reassure: most acute low back pain improves substantially over days to weeks.10